Barbara Mikulski: Early political career

-U.S. House of Representatives
+U.S. House of Representatives (1977-1987)

 In 1976, Paul Sarbanes gave up his seat in Maryland's 3rd congressional district to make a successful run for the Senate.
 Mikulski won a crowded seven-way Democratic primary—the key election given a heavily Democratic district—and won easily in the November elections.
-She was reelected four more times, never facing substantive opposition.
+She was reelected four more times, never facing substantial opposition.

-U.S. Senate
+U.S. Senate (1986-2017)

 Elections

 Mikulski first ran for the U.S. Senate in 1974, winning the Democratic nomination to face Republican incumbent Charles Mathias.
 Although well known to residents in her city, Mikulski had limited name recognition in the rest of the state.

 As an advocate for campaign finance reform, Mathias refused to accept any contribution over $100 to "avoid the curse of big money that has led to so much trouble in the last year".
 However, he still managed to raise over $250,000, nearly five times Mikulski's total.
 Ideologically, Mikulski and Mathias agreed on many issues, such as closing tax loopholes and easing taxes on the middle class.
 On two issues, however, Mathias argued to reform Congress and the U.S. tax system to address inflation and corporate price fixing, contrary to Mikulski.
 In retrospect, The Washington Post felt the election was "an intelligent discussion of state, national, and foreign affairs by two smart, well-informed people".

 With Maryland voters, Mathias benefited from his frequent disagreements with the Nixon administration and his liberal voting record.
 On November 5, 1974, he was re-elected by a 57% to 43% margin, though he lost badly in Baltimore City and Baltimore County, where Mikulski was popular.
 This election is the only election that Mikulski has ever lost.

 Mathias announced his retirement before the 1986 elections.
 At the time of this announcement, it was expected that then-Governor Harry Hughes would be the favorite to succeed Mathias.
 However, Hughes became caught up in the aftermath of the Maryland savings and loan crisis.
 He lost popularity with voters, opening the door for Mikulski's bid for the Senate.
 The Republican nominee was Linda Chavez, who left her post as Assistant to the President for Public Liaison in an attempt to win the seat.
 The election was the second time in modern U.S. history that two women faced each other in a statewide general election.
 The race was covered by national media, with observers noting that Chavez was very unlikely to win.